 Nice to Meet You, Stargazer

-Here the story to master human technological evolution begins.
-Not in a foreign city, mythical world, or galaxy far far away.
-Right here and now wherever you are on this Earth.
-We need to change our ruling philosophy to take advantage of digital tools.
-Only you can make it happen.
+The story of the journey to master human technological evolutions begins now.
+It begins here.
+And it begins with you.
+You won’t be transported to a foreign city, mythical world, or galaxy far far away.
+Right here and now, wherever you are on this Earth—that’s exactly where you need to be.
+The time has come to change our ruling philosophy to take advantage of digital tools.
+Whether you’ve realized it or not, the truth is that you have the power to ignite this journey.
+You will be given the tools.
+Do you have the will?

-A little about me first.
+And who am I to tell you all this?
 I’m nobody special.
-In my youth I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
-After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto; usually while working full-time.
-I lucked out, because I learned far more about innovation continuing to work on the frontline as a line worker, an account manager, a claims adjuster.
+I haven’t led the country and you haven’t seen me on the news.
+In my youth, I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
+After dropping the latter bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
+The truth is, however, I learned far more about innovation by working at the frontline as a line worker, an account manager, and a claims adjuster.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
-All this taught me Techvolution.
-Watching my friends struggle owning, maintaining, and working with the old tools motivated me to write it down.
+My life’s experience taught me Techvolution.
+Watching my friends struggle with owning, maintaining, and working with the old tools—and sensing that there was a different way, a collectively better and more liberating way—ultimately motivated me to sit at the keyboard and share my philosophy with you.

-So that’s a snapshot.
-But I’m not important.
-You are.
-Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to keep us healthy in the story of civilization.
+But this book is not about me.
+It’s about you.
+You in a position where you wield a diversity of incredible and cutting-edge tools, even if you’re unaware of it right now.
+From hospital cleaners to internet technical support, from nursing to adjusting, the bottom line is that you are at the frontline.
+Only workers on the frontline know the tools our society needs to keep us healthy and evolving in the story of civilization.

-So, you are the hero of Techvolution.
+If you choose to be so, you are the hero of Techvolution.
 It’s not surprising.
-Average joes are always the heroes.
-Luke Skywalker, Princess Leia, Neo, and Cinderella were regular people.
+Average Joes are always the heroes.
+Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
+Heroes aren’t born.
+They’re stargazers, dreamers, believers, achievers.
 They became heroes when called upon to defeat the bad guys.

 Now you’re called upon.

-Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I, Le-Marius, am merely the guide to teach you how to defeat the villains.
-So, the time is now young Stargazer (that’s what I’m calling you), to leave the farm, and join the rebellion.
+You are not alone.
+There are many like you, myriads of regular people on the frontlines who haven’t seized their potential or realized that their destiny is in their own hands.
+And while I am no longer on the frontline that I used to work at—and it is impossible for me to be at all the frontlines in all the industries in all the nation—I am still here with you, on your side.
+Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I, Le-Marius, am merely a guide who exists to teach you how to defeat the villains.
+So, the time is now, young Stargazer, to leave the farm and join the rebellion.

-What is the rebellion.
-It’s not rallies, marches, or protests.
+The rebellion I speak of might be different than what automatically comes to mind.
+It is not a physical revolt.
+It does not involve rallies, marches, or protests.
 It’s a rebellion of the mind.
 We must change our ruling philosophy.
-We must destroy the Death Star that keeps his old tools in power and prevents us from using new tools to solve frontline problems.
-Only when the Death Star is gone will the middle-class flourish once again.
+We must destroy the Death Star that keeps old tools in power and prevents us from using new tools to solve frontline problems.
+Only when Darth Blockbuster is gone will the middle class flourish once again.